Table of contents

 with a web-based service.
 To use

-MyPrinting, users must have valid Login credentials, a WVU email
+MyPrinting, users must have valid Login credentials, a WVU email account

 Printers are currently located in the lobbies of Summit, Arnold and Towers residence halls.